phughesmcr/expo-perfect-canvas/README.md

 # Expo Perfect Canvas

+⛔️ This is a fork of https://github.com/Hokyjack/expo-perfect-canvas edited for my own project's needs.
+It doesn't behave like the original.

+---

 A high-performance React Native drawing canvas with perfect-freehand integration, haptic feedback, and modern gesture handling.

 ## Features